Hummingbird Garden Kit

 Bergamot - early, tubular blooms.

-Great Blue Lobelia - easily accessible blooms on a long stalk.
+Great Blue Lobelia - easily accessible summer blooms on a long stalk.

 Fireweed - prolific summer nectar.